fath-nasrudin/dashboard-vanilla/README.md

 # Dashboard Vanilla

-A Dashboard created with vanilla JS and pure CSS
+A Dashboard created with only HTML and CSS. no mambo-jumbo frameworks or preprocessors.

 ## Links
 live demo: https://fath-nasrudin.github.io/dashboard-vanilla/